Truck bed rack

 A bed rack is usually a set of steel or aluminum bars secured to the body of a truck bed.
-Due to the tall tubes, aka legs, the bed rack is usually higher than the bed itself so that it does not limit inner bed cargo space.
+Due to the tall tubes, legs, the bed rack is usually higher than the bed itself so that it does not limit inner bed cargo space.
 Such construction allows it to increase the load and storage capacity of the truck.
 Usually, a bed rack is used to transport different cargo types, such as baggage, kayaks, bikes, tools, surfboards, snowboards, tourist gear, and so on.

 The accessory's primary use lies in the fact that it does not limit interior storage.
 At the same time, it allows the vehicle to transport an object that potentially is bigger than its trunk.

 History

 Original Truck Bed Rack Prototype, Invented in 1960 by PIERCE METAL PRODUCTS, Inc.

 Even though bed racks have gained great popularity over the last decade, the first bed rack was introduced in the 1960s by Pierce Metal Products Inc. Its primary purpose was defined as to build the sides of the carrying box of the truck adjustable to the side of the cargo and to the type of the vehicle.

 Modern bed racks resemble the original construction of the 1960s build and are widely used by such known brands as Jeep, Ford, Toyota, and others.